CodebreakingAtCal/codebreaking-at-cal-website/README.md

 Welcome to the Fall 2022 iteration of Codebreaking At Cal!
 This course focuses on cryptography's application to real-world scenarios, and how to break various encryption schemes.

+We are scheduled to have lecture once weekly on Tuesday 6:30 - 8 PM in Soda 306.

 Interest Form for Fall 2022: [https://forms.gle/YMtrMn1JUTeuhKrn9](https://forms.gle/YMtrMn1JUTeuhKrn9)

+Join our Discord Server over at [https://discord.gg/Ewr2QnxKkX](https://discord.gg/Ewr2QnxKkX) for updates and course help!

 {% for module in site.modules %}
 {{ module }}